Revel sale hangs by a thread after court hearing, yelling match

-CAMDEN, N.J.
-(Reuters) - The sale of Atlantic City’s shuttered Revel Hotel and Casino was hanging by the thinnest of threads on Wednesday after a U.S. bankruptcy judge denied a move to extend the closing date but left in limbo a motion to terminate the deal.
+CAMDEN, N.J., Feb 11 (Reuters) - The sale of Atlantic City’s shuttered Revel Hotel and Casino was hanging by the thinnest of threads on Wednesday after a U.S. bankruptcy judge denied a move to extend the closing date but left in limbo a motion to terminate the deal.

 Judge Gloria Burns in Camden, New Jersey, put off ruling on whether Revel AC could terminate its deal with Florida developer Glenn Straub, who made a $95.4 million bid for the casino, which has never turned a profit since it opened in 2012 with a $2.4 billion price tag.